Unity-Technologies/facial-ar-remote/readme.md

 2. Open the AR Face Capture window from `Window > AR Face Capture` or by clicking the `Open AR Face Capture Window` on a `Stream Reader` component on a game object.

-3. To test your connection to the remote, start by opening `../Samples/SlothSample/Scenes/SlothBlendShapes.scene` by dragging the scene into the hierarchy and unloading the previous scene.
+3. To test your connection to the remote, start by opening `../Samples/SlothSample/Scenes/SlothBlendShapes.scene` by dragging the scene from the package into the hierarchy and removing the previously loaded scene (currently this is the only way to open scenes from packages).

 4. Be sure your device and editor are on the same network.
 Launch the app on your device and press play in the editor.